 - If you’re using a platform like Yext or Synup to help manage directory listings, use the built in reporting tools to help quantity and measure user activity over time.
 As you can see below, with Yext you are able to measure specific conversion actions like Mobile Clicks to Call, Driving Direction Requests, Order Now buttons, and even requests to ride with Uber.

-How Do You Measure On Page SEO Performance?
+How to Measure National SEO Performance?

 - Identify the most important search themes for your business and track your ranking for individual keywords using a platform like Moz or SEMRush.
 Here’s an example showing the national keyword ranks for target keywords related to our button click tracking blog.
 This allows you to see how specific optimization efforts translate into real estate positioning on the SERP, which ultimately translates into increased click volume and more web conversions from organic search.